wondering-packet/learning-vault/Git/Lessons/001 -- Exercise 1.md

-# Let's create a  new repository!
+# Goal: Let's create a new repository & connect it to a remote branch

 ## 1. Create a local directory & Initialize